 Example:

-Let's take an example to demonstrate the set insertion using the emplace function in C++:
+Let's consider an instance to showcase the addition of elements using the emplace method in C++:

 // C++ code to demonstrate the working of emplace()